jbcodeforce/kafka-studies/docs/mirrormaker.md

 export KAFKA_TARGET_APIKEY="<password attribut in event streams credentials>"
 ```

-* Create the target topics in the target cluster.
-The following topics needs to be created upfront in Events Streams as Access Control policies do not authorize program to create topic dynamically.
+* It may be needed to create the topics in the target cluster.
+This depends if mirror maker 2.0 is able to access the AdminClient API.
+Normally we observed with Event streams APIKEY it is possible to create topic with AdminClient, so there is no need to do the following commands.
+For other configuration where Access Control policies do not authorize program to create topic dynamically, the commands performed by and admin user will create the needed topic. (the mm2 prefix is the one used by mirror maker, but the name of the topic could be defined in the mirror maker properties)

   ```shell
   ibmcloud es topic-create -n mm2-configs.source.internal -p 1  -c cleanup.policy=compact